 It’s recommended to hire a third-party physical security auditor to ensure that you meet regulatory safety requirements, industry standards and are taking into account the latest known vulnerabilities.
 However, not every organization has the budget to do so.
 If you’re not yet ready to hire an auditor, putting together an internal physical security checklist can help strengthen your security measures.

-In this guide, we will provide you with an office security checklist that you can use to assess your current physical security and identify what areas need improvement.
-While this office safety checklist is a helpful guide, it doesn’t replace a professional audit and certification.
+In this guide, we will provide you with a physical security checklist that you can use to assess your current setup and identify what areas need improvement.
+While it’s a useful tool, it doesn’t replace a professional audit and certification.
 We recommend speaking to a physical security auditor after running your own building safety checklist to ensure nothing is overlooked.

-Also called a security audit, a physical security assessment is a systematic evaluation of a facility and its security measures, with the goal of identifying potential vulnerabilities and areas for improvement.
+A physical security assessment, also called a security audit, is a systematic evaluation of a facility and its security measures, with the goal of identifying potential vulnerabilities and areas for improvement.

 This can involve a review of security policies and procedures, an inspection of the physical premises, load-testing any business security systems and interviews with employees.
 The physical security risk assessment should focus on the protection of people, assets and information, and should consider potential threats such as burglaries, natural disasters and internal theft.